Mereway Fish Pass

 Often in summer when upstream river levels are generally low, the flow of water over Mereway Weir can be very limited with much of the available water going down the Lower Duke of Northumberland River instead.
 An additional benefit of the new fish pass is that it will deliver some ‘sweetening’ flow from the Lower Duke of Northumberland’s River into the Crane, helping to protect the downstream habitat for aquatic plants and animals.

 Having a fish pass in this location will be locally benefical but it will also help to facilitate some other fish passage projects elsewhere in the Crane river system.
-Information on other barriers to fish migration in the Crane Valley can be found in this recent report by the Zoological Society of London – click here.
+Information on other barriers to fish migration in the Crane Valley can be found in a recent report by the Zoological Society of London (ZSL) – click here to view.

 The image (right) shows Environment Agency contractors installing the technical fish pass (larinier).
 Fish will swim through the series of baffles.
 [Eels will utilise the smooth (green) side.]